jigx-com/jigx-docs/docs/Building Apps with Jigx/Best practice.md

 ## When to use solution state (global state)

-[State](./Logic/State.md) manages the state of the app, including the UI's data and the user's interactions, and is best used in scenarios with a *one-to-one relationship*; for example, a field services person selects one job or task to complete, or a pilot selects one mission to fly.&#x20;
+[State](./Logic/State.md) manages the state of the app, including the UI's data and the user's interactions, and is best used in scenarios with a *one-to-one relationship*; for example, a field services person selects one job or task to complete, or a pilot selects one mission to fly.

 **Design Pattern:** Singletons